 Buffer pedals are designed to mitigate tone suck (a loss of high-end clarity due to capacitance and impedance mismatching in the signal path).

-Buffering, in the context of electric guitar signals and pedals, has to do with impedance and proper signal transfer.
+In the context of electric guitar signals and pedals, buffering has to do with impedance and proper signal transfer.
 Long, unbalanced patch cords/cables and pedals with high output impedance can significantly degrade signal quality.
 A buffer drops the signal impedance to help preserve the signal.

 Guitar and bass guitar signals are carried through unbalanced patch cables.
 These cables are susceptible to noise, interference, distributed capacitance and low-pass filtering.